digital-asset/daml/docs/source/app-dev/ledger-api.rst

 You can also use the :doc:`HTTP JSON API Service </json-api/index>` to tap into the Ledger API.

-At its core, it provides a simplified view of the active contract set and additional primities to query it and exposing it using a well-defined JSON-based encoding over a conventional HTTP connection.
+At its core, this service provides a simplified view of the active contract set and additional primitives to query it and exposing it using a well-defined JSON-based encoding over a conventional HTTP connection.

 A subset of the services mentioned above is also available as part of it.